dougeby/IntuneDocs/intune/early-edition.md

 ### Line-of-business (LOB) app support for macOS <-- 1473977 -->
 Intune will provide the capability to install macOS LOB apps.
 LOB apps are apps where you supply the installation file and use Intune to install the app on the device.
 As part of macOS LOB app support, you must use the Microsoft Intune App Wrapping Tool for macOS to pre-process macOS line-of-business (LOB) apps.

+### Configure resource account settings for Surface Hubs <!-- 1475674 -->

+You will be able to remotely configure resource account settings for Surface Hubs.

+The resource account is used by a Surface Hub to authenticate against Skype/Exchange so it can join a meeting.
+You will want to create a unique resource account so the Surface Hub can show up in the meeting as the conference room.
+For example, a resource account such as **Conference Room B41/6233**.

+> [!NOTE]
+> - If you leave fields blank you will override previously configured attributes on the device.
+>
+> - Resource Account properties can change dynamically on the Surface Hub.
+For example, if password rotation is on.
+So, it's possible that the values in the Azure console will take some time to reflect the reality on the device.
+>
+>   To understand what is currently configured on the Surface Hub, the Resource Account information can be included in hardware inventory
+(which already has a 7 day interval) or as read-only properties.
+To enhance the accuracy after the remote action has taken place, you can get the state of the parameters immediately after running the action to update the account/parameters on the Surface Hub.

 ### iOS app provisioning configuration <!-- 1581650 -->
 You will be able to assign iOS app provisioning profiles to prevent your apps from expiring by including or excluding security groups.